sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/CreateFirstProject.md

 this case, you could replace the Maven dependency to the SARL sdk (as defined in the previous section) by a Maven dependency to the runtime environment library.

-<caution>Replacing the SARL sdk library by the run-time environment library within the Maven dependencies is not the
+> **_Caution:_** Replacing the SARL sdk library by the run-time environment library within the Maven dependencies is not the
-recommended approach by the SARL core developers.</caution>
+> recommended approach by the SARL core developers.

 The runtime environment that is recommended by the developers of SARL is [Janus](http://www.janusproject.io).